ssachtleben/play-plugins/cron/README.md

-## Play Cron - A time-based job scheduler plugin for Play Framework 2.1.x
+## Play Cron Plugin - A time-based job scheduler plugin for Play Framework 2.1.x

 This plugin provides a cron service to run time-based jobs.